xrdt/xrdt.github.io/_posts/2019-07-18-throwback-thursday.md

 I stopped drawing these comics after 8th grade, I think.
 That's at least where the trail stops cold.
-I think I'll pick up the comic hobby again, since I have such strong nostalgia \*.\* for these characters and because it was just plain fun.
+I think I'll pick up the comic hobby again, since I have strong nostalgia \*.\* for these characters and because it was just plain fun.

 Anyway,